BlockScope/blockscope/www-hakyll/posts/2021-08-01-conversion-rate.rst

 ---
-title: Conversion Rate
+title: How much for a developer?
 subtitle: How to convert salary to contractor rate?
-slug: How much for a developer?
 tags: rates
 ---